paasio/claw-builder/README.md

                                      #  this is mainly useful if downloading
                                      #  precompiled binaries and repacking them

-      noarch true  # normally, will package as name-version-arch.tar.gz
+      noarch  # normally, will package as name-version-arch.tar.gz
               # this optional will change it to name-version-all.tar.gz
               # it is intended if the packaging is arch-independent
+              # can optional pass true/false to alter

       depends 'apache2', :version => '2.2.4' # TODO
       depends 'mysqlclient' # TODO, gets latest